frederic-perez/AmE-dictionary/data/dictionary.md

 __apostate<sup>2</sup>__ _adj_ Guilty of apostasy.
 __apostle__ _n_ :mute:[apos~~t~~le]
 __apostrophe__ _n_ :two: In rhetoric, apostrophe occurs when a writer or speaker directly addresses an absent person, a concept, or an inanimate object.
 Example: You have made a fool out of me for the last time, washing machine!
-__apothegm__ _n_ :two: A short, pithy, and instructive saying or formulation.
+__apothegm__ _n_ :three: A short, pithy, and instructive saying or formulation.
 A terse, witty, instructive saying. _Syn_ aphorism _Her mother endlessly repeated the apothegm “cleanliness is next to godliness.”_
 __apotheosis__ _n_ :two: /uh-pah-thee-OH-sis/ Exaltation to divine rank or stature. _Syn_ deification, exaltation
 __appall__ _vt_ :six::pencil2: To fill with horror and amazement; dismay greatly. :es: horrorizar, espantar
 __appalled__ _adj_ :seven: /əˈpɔːld/ Shocked or dismayedfilled with horror. _Syn_ aghast, dismayed, shocked